-Second, the literature on African business is consistent with the imperative to improve domestic financial development (Tchamyou, 2019; Taiwo, 2021) especially after failed attempts by privatisation policies to attract foreign capital (Fasakin, 2021).
-The need for domestic sources of investment aligns with the post-2015 inclusive and sustainable development agenda in the sense that external sources of finance like loans (Asongu et al., 2015) and foreign direct investment (Asongu & Tchamyou, 2015) are associated with exclusive human development and inequality respectively, in Africa.
+Second, the literature on African business is consistent with the imperative to improve domestic financial development (Tchamyou, 2019; Taiwo, 2021), especially after failed attempts by privatisation policies to attract foreign capital (Fasakin, 2021).
+The need for domestic sources of investment aligns with the post-2015 inclusive and sustainable development agenda in the sense that external sources of finance like loans (Asongu et al., 2015) and foreign direct investment (Asongu and Tchamyou, 2015) are associated with exclusive human development and inequality respectively, in Africa.

-Third, there is a recent stream of African finance literature documenting that financial allocation inefficiency in the continent is substantially traceable to information asymmetry between lenders and borrowers (see Triki & Gajigo, 2014; Lussuamo & Serrasqueiro, 2020).
-Furthermore, the introduction of information sharing mechanisms (ISM) has built on the idea that financial allocation inefficiency in the continent can be explained by information asymmetry, notably in terms of concerns about: affordability, physical access and bank lending eligibility (Moyo & Sibindi, 2020; Machokoto, 2021).
-Hence, in addition to mediating between borrowers and lenders, ISM also enhance market competition, reduce constraints in credit availability and boost efficiency in the allocation of capital (Jappelli &
+Third, there is a recent stream of African finance literature documenting that financial allocation inefficiency in the continent is substantially traceable to information asymmetry between lenders and borrowers (see Triki and Gajigo, 2014; Lussuamo and Serrasqueiro, 2020).
+Furthermore, the introduction of information sharing mechanism (ISM) has built on the idea that financial allocation inefficiency in the continent can be explained by information asymmetry, notably in terms of concerns about: affordability, physical access and bank lending eligibility (Moyo and Sibindi, 2022; Machokoto, 2021).
+Hence, in addition to mediating between borrowers and lenders, ISM also enhances market competition, reduces constraints in credit availability and boosts efficiency in the allocation of capital (Jappelli and Pagano, 2002).
+Unfortunately, despite the theoretical advantages of ISM, African financial institutions are still being confronted with stark concerns of surplus liquidity (Saxegaard, 2006; Fouda, 2009; Asongu, 2014a, p.70) and ISM unfavourable affecting financial development (Asongu et al., 2016).
+The unexpected negative impact substantiates the narrative that the effect of ISM on lending is difficult to establish: "On the whole, all three models agree on the prediction that information sharing (in one form or another) reduces default rates, whereas the prediction concerning its effect on lending is less clear-cut" (Jappelli and Pagano, 2002, p.
+2020).